EthiopiaCiatGit/SCSFR/README.md

               c) quantile - prediction quantiles (5% quantile, median of the distribution, mean of the distribution and 95% quantile)

+              d) aoi - an area of interest mostly a shapefile

+              e) aoi_path - the path of the area of interest

 #### 2.2 convertSoilGRID.R